sebastienlapierre/oio-docs/doc/admin-guide/source/operations_backup_restore.rst

 - Parts must be multiple of 1 MiB.
 Padding is used in backup files to avoid splitting block headers.
 - The upload of a tar archive without .container_manifest using multi part upload is unsupported.
-- it is not recommanded to alter a tar archive (extracting then recompressing for example) as `.container_manifest` will be invalid
+- it is not recommended to alter a tar archive (extracting then recompressing for example) as `.container_manifest` will be invalid
 - it is possible to upload any tar archive by using the single shot method.
 The archive must contain only regular files and directory entries; special files or links are not supported.